SkoolPlus/PET/my-notes/speaking/part-1.md

 **Q:** Why do some people throw garbage on the street?

 **A:** There are many reasons for this.
 Firstly, it is common to see people discard trash out of their kitchen windows or balconies because they are too lazy to put it in its rightful places.
 Secondly, people choose to throw garbage on the roads because there are no strict warnings or punishments for those crimes.

+**Q:** Where do you like to go for a celebration meal?
+Why?🍽️

+**A:** I enjoy going out to eat with both my family and my friends, but for different reasons.
+With my family, I like to catch up on what’s going on in their lives and share some quality time together.
+With my friends, I like to have fun and laugh about our experiences and interests.🙂
+I guess it depends on the occasion and the mood.
+Sometimes I prefer going out to eat with my family, and sometimes I prefer going out to eat with my friends.